You may have noticed that what you eat and drink can lift or lower your spirits. It affects how we feel, thinks, and even how we behave.

 We have all almost certainly experienced anxiety at some point; it is perfectly normal.
 The right amount of anxiety can help us do our best in situations that involve performance.

-However, the ugly side of anxiety can cause emotional distress and at worse develop anxiety disorders and depression – impacting on our lives as well as our physical and mental health.
+However, the ugly side of anxiety can cause emotional distress and at worse develop anxiety disorders and depression – impact on our lives as well as our physical and mental health.

 Healthy Diet, Healthy Mind